Semidefinite programming hierarchies for constrained bilinear optimization: De Finetti theorems with linear constraints

-where $p(\psi) d\ket{\psi}$ denotes the probability of outcome $\psi$ and $W_{A\bar{A}|\psi}$ denotes the state on $A \bar{A}$ conditioned on obtaining outcome $\psi$ in the measurement.
+where the integral is computed with respect to the Haar measure, $p(\psi) d\ket{\psi}$ denotes the probability of outcome $\psi$, and $W_{A|\psi}$ the state on $A$ conditioned on obtaining outcome $\psi$ in the measurement.
 The problem with this candidate is that, in this mixture, there will in general be many terms where

-One could try to modify the measurement so that we only get $\ket{\psi}\bra{\psi}_{B\bar{B}}$ that satisfy the desired constraint, but this seems difficult.
+One could try to modify the measurement so that we only get $\ket{\psi}\bra{\psi}_B$ that satisfy the desired constraint, but this seems difficult.
 Instead, we use an alternative approach, where the candidate mixture of product states is chosen differently~\cite{koenig05,brandao13b}.
-Namely, starting from $W_{A\bar{A} (B\bar{B})_{1}^n}$ a well-chosen measurement on the systems $(B \bar{B})_2^n$ with measurement outcomes $z_2^n$ leads to the candidate mixture of product states
+Namely, starting from $W_{AB_1^n}$ a well-chosen measurement on the systems $B_2^n$ with measurement outcomes $z_2^n$ leads to the candidate mixture of product states

-The advantage of this candidate state is that by enforcing the right constraints on the global state $W_{A\bar{A} (B \bar{B})_{1}^n}$, namely the ones in~\eqref{eq:additional-constraints}, we can ensure that $W_{A|z_2^n} = \frac{1_{A}}{d_A}$ and $W_{B|z_2^n} = \frac{1_B}{d_B}$.
-Now, let us get back to the choice of measurement.
-This measurement should be informationally complete and have a small distortion in the sense that the loss in distinguishibility resulting from applying the measurement is small.
-More precisely, in order to obtain a Finetti theorem which has a polynomial dependence in the number of copies, we need to bound the distortion of a measurement in the presence of \emph{quantum side information}.
-Technically, we prove that if we consider the measurement $\cM_B$ associated with a state two-design we get for any system $A$ and Hermitian operator $\xi_{AB} \neq 0$ that
+The advantage of this candidate state is that by enforcing the right constraints on the global state $W_{AB_1^n}$, namely the ones in~\eqref{eq:intro-main}, we can ensure that $\Lambda_{A\to C_A}(W_{A|z_2^n})=X_{C_A}$ and $\Gamma_{B\to C_B}(W_{B|z_2^n})=Y_{C_B}$.
+Note that in order for this strategy to work properly, we need the chosen measurement to be informationally complete\,---\, that is, allowing to estimate the expectation value of arbitrary states\,----\,and have a small distortion in the sense that the loss in distinguishibility resulting from applying the measurement is small.

-This lemma is proved using properties of weighted non-commutative $L_p$-spaces, and we believe it is of independent interest.
-Note that the upper bound in~\eqref{eq:this-lemma} is independent of $d_A$, which then allows us to obtain an exponential improvement on the de Finetti theorem with no symmetry obtained in~\cite{brandao13b}.
-It is an open question to determine the optimal dependence on the dimension $d_B$, and without side information, the distortion is as small as $\sqrt{d_B}$ for well-chosen measurements such as random bases~\cite{Sen06}, state four-designs~\cite{Ambainis07}, or the uniform POVM~\cite{Matthews2009}.

-The remainder of our manuscript is structured as follows.
-We present the proofs of our quantum de Finetti theorems in Section~\ref{sec:deFinetti}.
-We then discuss the general setting of jointly constrained semidefinite bilinear optimization in Section~\ref{sec:bilinear-optimization} and show how our quantum de Finetti theorems lead to an outer hierarchy of converging sdp relaxations.
-We discuss our specific results on various settings of quantum error correction in more detail in Section~\ref{sec:q-error-correction}, which includes some numerical studies in Section~\ref{sec:numerics}.
-Finally, we end with some conclusions in Section~\ref{sec:conclusion}.